-- Individuals on approved internship opportunities may be subject to a different financial aid package based on the circumstance of the internship.
+Individuals on approved internship opportunities may be subject to a different financial aid package based on the circumstances of the internship.
 See a financial aid counselor for details.

 All outstanding balances must be cleared prior to the start of any new semester to continue on the Hukilau program.

 All students in the Hukilau program must secure a job with BYU–Hawaii (BYUH) or the Polynesian Cultural Center (PCC) by the third Wednesday after classes begin.

 Any students in the Hukilau program still not employed by BYUH or the PCC by the second Wednesday after classes begin are required to meet with a financial aid or student employment counselor within 48 hours.
 Counselors will help students to find a job.
 When students meet with a counselor, they should come prepared to explain what they have done to find a job and the problems they have encountered.

 Those who fail to meet with a counselor and secure a job by the third Wednesday after classes begin will no longer be eligible for Hukilau funding.